chtenb/fate/README.md

 - Implement commandmode as a persistent command, similar to undomode
 - Improve syntax highlighting, for instance by disregarding quotes inside comments and strings
   - select around should maybe also disregard brackets etc in comments and strings
+  - Maybe it helps to only match regex per line in some cases
 - Snippet technology
   - Expand and surround/refactoring
 - Reimplement repeat, since classes can't be decorated